GISAG/Excess-Deaths-COVID-19/README.md

 # Disclaimer
-The methods provided here is part of an onoging investigation into identifying 2020 excess death spatially.
+The methods provided here is part of an onging investigation into identifying 2020 excess death spatially.
 The results derived therein is priliminary and subject to change based on new data/ findings and model optimization.